facuxpalacio/FD-protocol-shiny-app/README.md

-# ***stepFD*** user's guide
+# ***divan*** user's guide
 **Software license**

-The web-based application is entirely based on Shiny, an open source R package (R 4.0.2, R Core Team 2021).
-The full list and version of each R package used can be found in the code available at https://github.com/facuxpalacio/stepFD/tree/main/R.
+The web-based application is entirely based on Shiny, an open source R package (R 4.2.3, R Core Team 2023).
+The full list and version of each R package used can be found in the code available at https://github.com/facuxpalacio/divan/tree/main/R.

-***stepFD*** **workflow**
+***divan*** **workflow**

-*stepFD* is intended to aid researchers and students in performing functional diversity (FD) analyses from the inception of the main ecological question to the proper reporting of data, metadata and code.
-The layout is based on the eight steps proposed in Palacio et al. (2021), and works mainly as a checklist of what to report in an FD study and as an exploration data tool.
-Steps 1 and 2 relate to the question of interest and the sampling design, respectively, and Step 8 has information on what to report to fully reproduce a study.
-Steps 3–7 represent the major interactive sections of the application.
-Although Step 8 comes at last, we emphasize that this should not be the last thing that is done, and should be part of the research paradigm from the conception of the study.
+*divan* is intended to aid researchers and students in performing exploratory functional diversity (FD) analyses.
+The layout is based on the steps 3-7 proposed in Palacio et al. (2022), and works mainly as an exploration and interactive data tool.
+To perform a rigorous functional diversity data analysis, we suggest the user referring to several packages already available.

 **Example datasets**